-Full-spectrum CBD products can benefit users who need a CBD to THC ratio in their products.
-This allows them to experience health benefits from trace amounts of THC.
 Full-spectrum products are ideal for users who live in states that have legalized cannabis.
 They can reap most of its effects because of the entourage effect.

-What is Broad-Spectrum CBD?
+What is Broad Spectrum CBD?

 - Same effects of full-spectrum hemp without THC content.